Adedoyin-Emmanuel/squad-js-sdk/README.md

 ### Why Did I Build This? 🤔

 Okay, good question.
 While this **SDK** is a game changer for anyone working with **Squad Payment Gateway** in their application.
 The features of this **SDK** can be found here.
 [SDK Features](https://github.com/adedoyin-emmanuel/squad-js-sdk/).
-I also built this **SDK** as a point of contact to the **SquadCo Team** I haven't seen a company that I'm soo intrested in working that than **Squad**.
+I also built this **SDK** as a point of contact to the **SquadCo Team**.
+I haven't seen a company that I'm soo intrested in working that than **Squad**.
 I really love what they're building and I would love to be part of the team.
 After the hackathon, I fell in love with their product and I've been preaching the gosple of their product in every possible way.

+### Squad Js SDK Features 🚀

+Why should you use the **Squad JS SDK** 🤔 ?

+- **Effortless Integration:** The Squad Js SDK streamlines the integration process, allowing users to interact with SquadCo Payment APIs seamlessly.

+- **Accelerated Development:** With simplified methods and enhanced autocompletion, developers can ship their products faster, reducing time-to-market.

+- **Minimal API Interaction:** Users can achieve robust payment functionalities without directly interacting with the Squad Payment APIs, making development more straightforward.

+- **Typed Responses:** The Squad Js SDK provides automatic type definitions for API responses, ensuring robust and error-free code.
+Now, responses are effortlessly typed, offering developers a more structured development experience.

+- **TypeScript / JavaScript Autocompletion:** Leverage TypeScript / JavaScript autocompletion for a smoother development process.
+The SDK seamlessly integrates with TypeScript, enhancing developer productivity by providing accurate suggestions and reducing errors.
+This also works with JavaScript.

+- **Comprehensive JSDoc Support:** Enjoy thorough JSDoc support that enhances code documentation.
+Developers can benefit from descriptive and comprehensive information right at their fingertips, making it easier to understand and utilize the SDK's capabilities.

+- **Efficient Error Handling:** The SDK facilitates efficient error handling, providing detailed information for better debugging.
+Developers can easily identify and resolve issues, ensuring a more reliable integration.

+- **Intuitive Webhook Management:** Manage webhook transactions effortlessly.
+The SDK introduces clear methods for retrieving and deleting webhook error logs, ensuring a smooth and error-free webhook integration.

+These enhancements aim to provide developers with a more powerful, flexible, and enjoyable experience when integrating [SquadCo Payment APIs](https://squadco.com) into their applications.

 ## Installation 💽